-The most splendid eighteenth century Baroque and Rococo architectural monument in Latvia is Rundāle Palace, which was designed by Francesco Bartolomeo Rastrelli and which is enclosed by a park which contains both French and rose gardens.
+The most splendid eighteenth-century Baroque and Rococo architectural monument in Latvia is Rundāle Palace, which was designed by Francesco Bartolomeo Rastrelli and which is enclosed by a park that contains both French and rose gardens.
 Zemgale houses another masterpiece by Francesco Bartolomeo Rastrelli -Jelgava Palace, the residence of the former dukes of Kurzeme and Zemgale.
-It is the largest rococo style palace in the Baltics and houses the castle museum.
+It is the largest rococo-style palace in the Baltics and houses the castle museum.

-Other important places of interest in Zemgale include Bauska and Mežotne castles, Classical fifteenth to eighteenth century architectural monuments, as well as the ancient Krustpils Castle.
-What’s more, when you visit Zemgale, be sure not to miss the neo-Gothic Augstkalne and Vecauce castles, Duchess Dorothy’s favourite - Vircava Manor House - and also Blankenfelde Manor House in which even the French King Louis XVIII has resided.
+Other important places of interest in Zemgale include Bauska and Mežotne castles, Classical fifteenth to eighteenth-century architectural monuments, as well as the ancient Krustpils Castle.
+What’s more, when you visit Zemgale, be sure not to miss the neo-Gothic Augstkalne and Vecauce castles, Duchess Dorothy’s favorite - Vircava Manor House - and also Blankenfelde Manor House in which even the French King Louis XVIII has resided.